 Meanwhile, another part of the process is complete.
 A source confirmed Wednesday evening that the NHL's Board of Governors already has voted to approve Gaglardi as the new owner of the Stars.
 The vote was done via fax, and that requires a unanimous vote.

 Gaglardi is the President of Northland Properties Corporation, which he and his family run.
 The company owns and operates hotels and restaurants throughout Canada.

-The Stars are expected to introduce Gaglardi at a news conference early next week, possibly on Monday.
+The Stars are expected to formally introduce Gaglardi at a press conference early next week, possibly on Monday.